fintech-projects/blockchain-homework/README.md

 ## Results
 The application of blockchain technology in e-commerce to store verifiable grading report information on the blockchain for consumers to interact with provides unprecedented levels of transparency into the quality and authenticity of the diamonds consumers purchase online.
 This enhances the digital e-commerce experience and builds more trust in China’s online jewellery market.
 Their solution is also supplemented with livestreams and customer education initiatives to help customers learn how to avoid fraudulent activity when purchasing diamonds, all of which will provide a superior digital user experience

+<em>Further details of the case study is located in the ever-ledger-case-study.md document file inside the folder blockchain-case-study</em>

 # BUILDING THE BLOCKCHAIN